shivampip/HiGoogle/README.md

 * see [LICENSE](/LICENSE) file

 ## Sorry Albert Einstein Ji
-You had said- “Make things as simple as possible, but no simpler.” and this lib is simpler.
+You had said- **“Make things as simple as possible, but no simpler.”**

+But this lib is simpler.